 Metal as the Music After Music

 You are left with some musics somewhere where horizons of liberation still exist.
+Musics that are, if not alive – precisely not-undead.
 Musics that are capable of historical self-consciousness.
 Musics that know.
 Musics that grapple with the Real.

 One of these is metal.

 Music with teeth.
 And claws.
 Music that fights back.

 Music that doesn’t compromise.
 Music that is indifferent to both entertainment and beauty.

 What need has Art of Beauty when there is already beauty to be found everywhere around us?
 Is not selling Art for something as cheap as Beauty to betray its potential, its historic mission?
 What could be as worthless as Beauty? – sold on the market for scraps of number in tubes.

 Beauty hates Art for asking of her what she cannot do.

 Entertainment hates Art for exposing it as thermodynamic wastage.